milesnov/developer/openai-with-oracle/intro/intro.md

 ## About this Workshop

-This workshop will help you understand the technical capabilities of Open.
+This workshop will help you understand the technical capabilities and use cases of Oracle Database and AI Services such as Vision AI, Speech AI, and Language AI in conjunction with Open AI (and other, open source, AI) to better compare and understand possible use case solutions.

 Estimated Workshop Time: 60 minutes